Homestead

 I planted more hearty greens in late summer which are producing in late-autumn and winter.

-It’s great to have fresh greens again this late.
-I planted fast growing, hearty greens so they would be ready before it got to cold.
-I also cover the area with a frost cloth to keep the warmth in and the frost out.
-It works really well and provides a self sustaining garden that produces green vegetables all year around.
+I planted fast growing, hearty greens so they would be ready before it gets too cold.
+I cover the plants with a frost cloth to keep the warmth in and the frost out.
+It works really well and provides a self sustaining garden that produces fresh green vegetables all year around.

 Fresh vegetables still growing in my garden in autumn are: lettuce, coriander, bok choi, wombok cabbage, kale, spinach, pumpkin and broccoli side shooter.